ESG Data

 2. The training was completed in Fiscal year 2022 for those who were eligible, and further sessions were provided to only those who have not taken the course and newly appointed managers from Fiscal year 2023 onwards

-Diversity (Consolidated (excluding Guam), Non-consolidated basis but with Leopalace Smile for employees with disabilities)
+Diversity (on a non-consolidated basis, Non-consolidated basis but with Leopalace Smile for employees with disabilities)

 Number of female leaders by position (on a non-consolidated basis)